 4. I have an EU Market-based Responsible Person for my products.
 How can I provide the details of this Responsible Person to Wish?

-Please see this guide for more information on providing your Responsible Person(s) to Wish via Merchant Dashboard/Merchant Plus or API.
+Please see this guide for more information on providing your Responsible Person(s) to Wish via Merchant Dashboard or API.

 5. What happens if I don’t provide an EU Market-based Responsible Person for applicable products?